Lasselsberger

 In the following years, business expansion on the Eurasian market was prepared by first establishing a branch in Moscow and then building a state-of-the-art tile production facility in Ufa.
 The branch network in Romania was also expanded in order to further expand the Marktposition.

-ince 2015, the focus has been on investments in existing locations such as modernization and improving energy efficiency.
+Since 2015, the focus has been on investments in existing locations such as modernization and improving energy efficiency.
 In addition, companies were selectively taken over and further investments were made in the Eurasian market.

 In 2018 there were further acquisitions of a Hungarian sand and gravel company, an expansion of the Lasselsberger-Knauf Kft. joint venture and the founding of subsidiaries in China and Australia.

-To this day, the multinational LASSELSBERGER Group is 100% family-owned and – embedded in selected central strategic guidelines – has a strong local focus, supported by a decentralized organizational structure for the various regional challenges.
+To this day, the multinational Lasselsberger Group is 100% family-owned and – embedded in selected central strategic guidelines – has a strong local focus, supported by a decentralized organizational structure for the various regional challenges.

 The focus of the company is on the use of its own mineral raw materials.
-As a vertically integrated group, the LASSELSBERGER Group stands for resource-saving extraction, refinement, and processing of its own minerals raw materials, resulting in a broad, vertical integration of the product range combined with ongoing innovation.
+As a vertically integrated group, the Lasselsberger Group stands for resource-saving extraction, refinement, and processing of its own minerals raw materials, resulting in a broad, vertical integration of the product range combined with ongoing innovation.
 Through its international subsidiaries - clearly structured in three divisions - the group sells a wide range of products from raw materials to ceramic tiles and classic building materials.

 The raw materials sand, gravel, crushed stone, kaolin, feldspar, clay, and perlite for the construction and building materials industry as well as the glass fiber, paper and refractory industries are mined at the production sites of the Minerals Division.

-The companies in the Ceramics Division produce wall and floor tiles, decorations, and porcelain stoneware with a ceramic tradition for over 130 years with the core brands Rako, Zalakeramika, Cesarom and LB Ceramics.
+The companies in the Ceramics Division produce wall and floor tiless, decorations, and porcelain stoneware with a ceramic tradition for over 130 years with the core brands Rako, Zalakeramika, Cesarom and LB Ceramics.

 Under the Cemix brand, the companies in the Material Buildings division produce plasters and joint mortars, adhesives, mortar, screeds, concrete, lime, limestone, and white cement.

 In addition to resource-saving extraction, preparation, refinement, processing and delivery of the products, more work is being done on the development of sustainable and energy-efficient products and solutions.

 In this context, Lasselsberger GmbH received for its "Green Building" project the Sustainability Award 2022 in the Ecology category in May 2022, which was awarded by the Mineral Raw Materials Forum in Austria.